mapang02/advent_of_code_2023/README.md

-My solutions for Advent of Code 2023.
-I started these problems in order to learn Rust for the first time.
+My solutions for [Advent of Code 2023](https://adventofcode.com/2023).
+This was my first foray into learning Rust.